 HOW CHANGE HAPPENS

-Twaweza uses a problem-driven approach to both analysis and planning,.
+Twaweza uses a problem-driven approach to both analysis and planning.
 We think carefully and strategically about our work using political economy analytical frameworks and rigorous measurement practice to learn constantly about how the world works and how we can do our work better.

-Problem-driven political economy analysis approach: thoughtful examination of the current socio-political situation, the main actors and the role they could play in solving the problem, relevant barriers and opportunities, as well as Twaweza’s advantage and expertise.
+Problem-driven political economy analysis approach: a thoughtful examination of the current socio-political situation, the main actors and the role they could play in solving the problem, relevant barriers and opportunities, as well as Twaweza’s advantage and expertise.

 The hypotheses present an outline of Twaweza’s planned initiatives and a possible scenario of their effect.
 They also allow for distilling key metrics (related to process, outcome, and effect) across the strategic period.
 Important to note is that the hypotheses are just that – hypothetical scenarios of what we, based on evidence and understanding of the context, believe could happen over our next four-year strategic period.
-They provide an articulation of our vision, but allow flexibility to re-think and re-engineer our approach as we implement.
+They provide an articulation of our vision but allow flexibility to re-think and re-engineer our approach as we implement.
 Rather than a rigid frame, they ought to be read as a series of if-then statements, each with in-built nodes of reflection which allow us to take stock and re-align in a complex and shifting reality.

-Rather than a simple reversal of the problem statement, crafting a success requires breaking down the some of the changes we would like to see that should generate momentum towards solving the problem.
+Rather than a simple reversal of the problem statement, crafting a success requires breaking down some of the changes we would like to see that should generate momentum towards solving the problem.
 Often solutions are murky, so the journey towards addressing the problems is iterative.

 Hierarchy in terms of an actor’s influence over an issue as well as other actors and Twaweza’s own network and capacity come into play when selecting actors.